MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-endpoints-script.md

 ---
 title: Onboard Windows 10 machines using a local script
 description: Use a local script to deploy the configuration package on machines so that they are onboarded to the service.
-keywords: configure machines using a local script, machine management, configure Windows ATP machines, configure Windows Defender Advanced Threat Protection machines search.product: eADQiWindows 10XVcnh search.appverid: met150 ms.prod: w10
+keywords: configure machines using a local script, machine management, configure Windows ATP machines, configure Microsoft Defender Advanced Threat Protection machines search.product: eADQiWindows 10XVcnh search.appverid: met150 ms.prod: w10